-If either AC outlet banks 5 and 6 (XFMR-1) or banks 3 and 4 (XFMR-2) exceed 3 amps RMS capacity, the circuit breaker will trip, the output to those AC outlet banks will no longer be present, and the breaker will need to be reset.
+If either AC outlet bank 3 (XFMR-1) or bank 2 (XFMR-2) exceed 3 amps RMS capacity, the circuit breaker will trip, the output to those AC outlet banks will no longer be present, and the breaker will need to be reset.
 (The tip of a pencil or pen will work well for resetting the breaker.)
-If you are uncertain about the current that your connected products will draw at 220-240VAC input, consult your user manuals.
+If you are uncertain about the current that your connected products will draw at 230-265VAC input, consult your user manuals.
 Note: We are referring to 3 amps per isolated dielectric-biased symmetrical power group; this will have no effect on power amplifiers that can draw far in excess of 3 amps!
 Most line-level audio products will draw far less than one amp-typically, a fraction of an amp.
 Most projectors and flat-screen televisions are also well under 3 amps, though there are exceptions.
+Most plasma televisions are also under 3 amps, and, contrary to myth, are not current-starved devices; they utilize voltage amplifiers with constant current draw.
 The Dielectric-Biased Symmetrical Power outlets are the appropriate AC outlets for these devices.
 It is quite unlikely that you would ever need to reset these, and far less likely that you would need to reset both.